 The 1997 general election saw a national rejection of the Conservatives, taking Labour’s Tony Blair to Downing Street and helping Nigel to a quadrupled 6,645 majority despite his opponent being a popular local Tory councillor John Todman.
 Nigel worked hard to earn the loyalty of his constituents and occasionally described his aim to become ‘Mr.Cheltenham’.
 Sadly, his second term was overshadowed by one terrible event.
 In January 2000, a mentally-ill constituent, Robert Ashman, attacked Nigel and his assistant Andy Pennington with a samurai sword in their office.
 Nigel was wounded, Andy killed.

 Coping with the obvious trauma, Nigel returned to work and developed a growing interest in the promotion of democracy and development overseas.
 He was re-elected with another comfortable majority at the 2001 general election.
 But more problems lay ahead, probably compounded by the stress he had suffered since the attack.
 Nigel suffered a series of heart attacks which further limited his work at Westminster.
 Late in 2004, he accepted the inevitable advice of family and doctors to stand down.
 But his contribution to British politics and the international causes he had adopted was not over.
-He became a working Liberal Democrat member of the House of Lords after the 2005 general election, the first former and so far only Cheltenham MP to be awarded a peerage and the first to sit in the Lords since Lord Duncannon in 1937.
+He became a working Liberal Democrat member of the House of Lords after the 2005 general election, the first former and so far only Cheltenham MP to be awarded a life peerage and the first to go on to sit in the Lords since Lord Duncannon in 1937.

 Cheltenham remained a Liberal Democrat seat at the election, Martin Horwood’s win marking the longest run of Liberal victories since the days of the Berkeleys in the 1840s.